 The EDUCAUSE Enterprise IT Advisory Committee discusses the focus on data in the 2019 Top 10 IT Issues list, as well as how the issues intersect with the role of enterprise IT in the digital transformation of higher education.

 Josie DeBaere is the Director of Technology Architecture in Information Services and Technology at Boston University.
-In this capacity, Josie leads a group responsible for the strategic planning and technical design of infrastructure services including Identity and Access Management services and Virtual Hosting services.
-She serves on the Boston University Enterprise Architecture and Infrastructure governance committee, working closely with faculty and staff from all areas of the university to advise the CIO on strategic planning in computing infrastructure services.
-She also leads the cross-disciplinary Architecture Board in the development of a TOGAF-based Enterprise Architecture practice in IS&T and in the review and evaluation of information technology budget requests.
+In this capacity, Josie leads a group responsible for the strategic planning and technical design of infrastructure services including Web services and Virtual Hosting services.
+She serves on a cross-disciplinary Architecture Board in the development of a TOGAF-based Enterprise Architecture practice in IS&T and works closely with faculty and staff from all areas of the university to advise the CIO on strategic planning in computing infrastructure services.

 Josie is a long-time member of the Boston University community which she joined after earning a B.Sc. in Honors Mathematics from McGill University.
 While a graduate student in the Mathematics and Computer Science departments, she worked in several capacities at the university: she worked as a Teaching Fellow in the Mathematics department and later as a Systems Programmer for the team doing custom development of VPS, the time-sharing system which served as the primary computing system for over 20,000 faculty, staff and student users until the mid-1990s.
 After earning her Ph.D. in Computer Science, she continued her tenure at Boston University in the Systems Programming department.
 Over the years, her contributions to Boston University’s computing environments have spanned a broad range and several generations of institutional resources, including the management of large-scale Unix-based email and computational platforms and key enterprise infrastructure systems and services.